lukasjuhas/wc-label-replacer/README.md

 ## Description

-Replace default "WooCommerce" Label with simple "Shop".
+Replace default "WooCommerce" Label with simple "Shop" and simplified icon.
 Just activate plugin.
 No settings page, no adds, no useless junk.

 <strong>Development continues and over the time will bring many features and improvements.
 Please don't hesitate to submit suggestions or feedback either through github, support plugin page or contact link listed in the plugin.</strong>